Foxtel pioneered the pay TV industry in Australia and is now delivering complete entertainment services across cable, satellite and the Internet.

 1. Have a subscription to a channel (or relevant tier) in your resident pack.

 2. Have a compatible device.
 This includes smartphones, tablets, PCs and Macs with an eligible operating system.
 Here's a full list of all eligible devices.

 3. Have an Internet connection with at least a 3Mbps speed and enough data in your broadband package.
 As an aside, your video quality will also change depending on what services (3G/4G and Wi-Fi) you're using.

 Similar to Foxtel Play, not all channels will be available on all Foxtel Go devices, so check with Foxtel first to make sure you can access the shows you're after.
 This service is also only available for use in Australia.

 Q: What is the Foxtel iQ?

 A: Foxtel iQ refers to the cable box you will need in order to receive the service.
 This allows you not only to access the cable service, but record programs at the same time to be viewed at a later date.
 You can also pause, play and rewind live television.
-There are two different versions currently available: The iQ2 and iQ3.
-For a comprehensive rundown of the differences, see the Foxtel Hardware section above.
+There are two different versions currently available: the iQ2 and iQ3.
+For a comprehensive run-down on the differences, see the Foxtel Hardware section above.

 Compare Foxtel Broadband bundles

 If you want to get Foxtel, your home broadband and your home phone all bundled up together, you could consider comparing Foxtel's broadband packages below.